Improving the Quality of YOUR Life by Achieving Economic Independence and Self-Sufficiency

 FSS is a program designed to assist families receiving governmental assistance to improve their economic situation and reduce their dependence on public assistance and welfare.
-This program is voluntary and open to all families receiving Public Housing and Section 8 Housing Choice Voucher assistance through the Alexander City Housing Authority.
+This program is voluntary and open to all families receiving Public Housing and Section 8 Housing Choice Voucher assistance through the Walker County Housing Authority.
 The only requirements are a desire to become self-sufficient and a willingness to take the steps to make this happen .

 How does the FSS Program work?

 Head of Household enters into a Contract of Participation with the Walker County Housing Authority for five years.
 This contract contains an Individual Training and Service Plan that identifies the employment goal of the participant and outlines the activities and services necessary to achieve this goal.
 The FSS Program Director helps the family obtain the services listed in the plan.

 The FSS Program Director can help you find the resources you need to become self-sufficient, including but not limited to:

 - Job Training

 - Child Care assistance